Connecting our digital and physical worlds

-According to our research, consumer preferences for online security and fraud prevention methods have shifted towards invisible solutions, such as physical and behavioural biometrics, as well as PIN codes sent to devices.
-The trend seems to be towards more elegant, invisible and frictionless consumer recognition systems.
+In fact, according to our research, consumer preferences for online security and fraud prevention methods have shifted towards invisible solutions.
+These include physical and behavioural biometrics, as well as PIN codes sent to devices.
+This rise in popularity seems to be towards more elegant, invisible, and frictionless consumer recognition systems.

-Our research shows that UK consumers are increasingly willing to share personal data with businesses they have a long-standing relationship with.
-Older consumers (40+) are more willing to share more types of personal data with trusted businesses; younger consumers are more willing to share biometric (physical and behavioural) data.
+Our research also shows that UK consumers are increasingly willing to share personal data with businesses they have a long-standing relationship with.
+Older consumers (40+) are happier to share more types of personal data with trusted businesses, while younger consumers are more willing to share biometric (physical and behavioural) data.

 By incorporating the relevant authentication and fraud prevention procedures into every digital channel and life stage, businesses can build trust, improve retention levels, and create opportunities to win more customers in the digital marketplace.

-Businesses are moving forward at a rapid pace, accelerated by the pandemic and the shift to digital.
-For many lenders, that means constantly trying to compete with agile FinTechs and new market disruptors such as Buy Now Pay Later (BNPL) service providers.
+For many lenders, rapid uptake of digital ID verification means trying to compete with agile FinTechs and new market disruptors such as Buy Now Pay Later (BNPL) service providers.

-Understanding the drivers, challenges and opportunities of digital identity design will put you in a strong position to adapt to change in a fast-moving digital marketplace.
-The technology you implement now will enable you to adapt very quickly in the future, as the external landscape changes.
-From consumer trends and expectations, to regulation and the economy.
+Understanding the drivers, challenges and opportunities of digital identity design will put you in a strong position to adapt and change within a fast-moving digital marketplace.
+The technology you implement now will enable you to readjust quickly in the future, as the external landscape continues to evolve.

-Introducing the right level of friction at the right time for the right individual is undoubtedly a challenge for businesses.
-As our research shows, one size doesn’t fit all.
-Different customers will have different preferences when it comes to what data they’re willing to share with you, and what kind of checks they favour.
-It also depends on their relationship with you, and where they are in the customer journey.
-Understanding this is key, alongside ensuring that the checks you introduce are appropriate for the level of risk involved.
+As our research shows, a one-size-fits-all process doesn’t work.
+Different customers will have different preferences when it comes to what data and digital credentials they’re willing to share, and what kind of checks they favour.
+It also depends on their relationship with the business in question, and where they are in the customer journey.
+Understanding this is key, alongside ensuring that any checks introduced are appropriate for the level of risk involved.

 You can read more about identifying the right assurance level and regional differences in our whitepaper.

-The rapid rise in digital activity has created new opportunities for fraudsters, exposing businesses and consumers to increased risks of fraud, identity theft and data breaches.
+The rapid rise in digital activity has created new opportunities for fraudsters, meaning businesses and consumers are exposed to increased risks of fraud, identity theft, and data breaches.

-When it comes to digital identity solutions, matching consumer concerns will be critical in how willing they are to complete certain verification activities.
-In digital settings where reducing friction is the number one concern, two-factor authentication could be enough.
-In situations where fraud potential may rise, along with consumer privacy concerns, a multi-layered approach to identification will be needed, including biometric data for instance.
+When it comes to digital identity solutions, matching consumer concerns will be critical in building trust and understanding how willing they are to complete certain verification activities.

-Globally, most countries have some kind of legislation in place around privacy, but the depth and breadth of regulation varies.
+Most countries have some kind of privacy legislation in place, but the depth and breadth of regulation varies.
 Businesses need to work closely with trusted partners and suppliers to best understand how those requirements impact them, whilst keeping up to date as they evolve.

-Investing in the right digital identity design could unlock a range of opportunities, supporting your competitiveness in an increasingly digital marketplace, including:
+Investing in the right digital identity design could unlock a range of business opportunities, allowing for competitiveness in an increasingly busy digital marketplace.

-Digital ID technology can enable consumers to access products and services online and on mobile, including essential services like banking, government benefits, education and healthcare.
-Research by the McKinsey Global Institute into the potential economic impact of digital ID, published in 2019, showed that countries implementing digital ID could unlock value equivalent to 3%-13% of GDP by 2030.
+Research into the potential economic impact of digital ID, by the McKinsey Global Institute, showed that countries implementing digital ID could unlock monetary value equivalent to 3%-13% of GDP by 2030.

 One of the biggest stories of the pandemic is how it’s accelerated digitalisation.
-It forced a sea-change in the way we live, work, play, spend, save and borrow.
-As a result, consumers have become more digitally savvy and expect a quick turnaround and seamless digital journeys – online and on mobile.
-To keep pace, businesses have rapidly transformed their operations to accommodate new digital services and onboarding capabilities, while fulfilling consumer expectations for fast, easy and secure interactions.
+It forced a sea-change in the way we live, work, play, spend, save, and borrow.
+As a result, consumers have become more digitally savvy and expect a quick turnaround and seamless digital journeys.

 3. Better privacy protection